 You might also want to toggle off apps listed below Fitness Tracking in the menu.
 If you don’t notice any gains, you can always turn everything back on.

-If you can’t find a fix and/or don’t want to wait for Apple’s next iOS 14 update, you can try downgrading your device’s software.
+If you can’t find a fix and/or don’t want to wait for Apple’s next iOS 14 update, you can try downgrading your device’s software if the path is open.

 For more on the downgrade process, take a look at our walkthrough.